 Chase Sapphire Preferred

-Current bonus: The Chase Sapphire Preferred® Card is currently offering an elevated welcome bonus of 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+Current bonus: The Chase Sapphire Preferred® Card is currently offering a welcome bonus of 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

-Average value: Earning 80,000 Chase points is like hitting the lotto in the points and miles world.
-They’re worth $1,000 in travel when you redeem through Chase Ultimate Rewards, $1,000 to cover dining, groceries, or home improvement store expenses through Chase’s Pay Yourself back program or $800 cash back through a statement credit.
-However, the best way to use Chase points is by transferring them to travel partners like Hyatt and United, where you can easily realize 1.7 cents each in value, meaning 80,000 points is worth a whopping $1,360.
+Average value: Earning 60,000 Chase points are worth $750 in travel when you redeem through Chase Ultimate Rewards, $750 to cover dining, groceries, or home improvement store expenses through Chase’s Pay Yourself back program or $600 cash back through a statement credit.
+However, the best way to use Chase points is by transferring them to travel partners like Hyatt and United, where you can easily realize 1.7 cents each in value, meaning 60,000 points is worth a whopping $1,020.

-Why it’s worth considering: This is the largest bonus we’ve ever seen for the Chase Sapphire Preferred® Card with the same spending requirement.
-The best thing about Chase points is that they’re incredibly flexible and every redemption option will get you great value.
+Why it’s worth considering: The best thing about Chase points is that they’re incredibly flexible and every redemption option will get you great value.